 Many animals are genetically surprisingly similar to humans.
 They have the same organs that perform the same functions in the same way.
 Nearly 90% of the medicines used in animals for treatment can be used in the same or similar way for humans.
 Animal studies make an vital contribution to the understanding, treatment and prevention of diseases in both animals and humans.

 Replacement, reduction and refinement

-Wageningen Bioveterinary Research develops animal models to address these societal needs and tests new vaccines in animal models.
+Wageningen Bioveterinary Research develops animal models to address these societal needs and tests new vaccines in (pre)clinical trials.
 We carry out these tests in accordance with the legal requirements and the highest possible standards for animal welfare.
 We are guided by the principle of the 3 r's: replacement, reduction and refinement.